Get Help Today. (800) 516-4357

 Buprenorphine

-Buprenorphine is often combined with the drug naloxone, such as in the drug Suboxone, which helps to prevent it from being abused.
+Buprenorphine is often combined with the drug naloxone, such as in the brand-name drug Suboxone, which helps to prevent it from being abused.
 Since buprenorphine can be prescribed for at-home use, and Suboxone and other forms have abuse-deterrent ingredients, it is often considered the gold standard in treatment for heroin addiction.

 Methadone

-While this makes some people hesitant to use methadone, it is still an evidence-based MAT.
-It can curb a person’s heroin cravings, help them to avoid withdrawal symptoms, and allow them to continue with their recovery.
 Methadone is not allowed to be given out for at-home use, so people must visit a methadone clinic or similar facility daily to get their dose.

 Getting Help for Heroin Use